ruifig/czspas/readme.md

 Intent
 ======

-czspas was created with the intent of being used where a simple asynchronous TCP api needed, but adding a dependency on something like Asio/Boost Asio is overkill.
+czspas was created with the intent of being used where a simple asynchronous TCP api is needed, but adding a dependency on something like Boost Asio (or Asio standalone) is overkill.

 It was originally created for [https://bitbucket.org/ruifig/czrpc]() to remove the dependency on Asio (although it is not yet being used in czrpc).